Stonehenge: Green light for tunnel plan

 London (CNN)It is one of the most famous landmarks in Britain, an important archeological site, and a sacred place for neo-pagans, but even an ancient monument like Stonehenge can't avoid the modern problem of traffic jams.

 Visitors to the stone circles in Wiltshire, southern England, frequently have to contend with lengthy queues of cars.
-Now the UK government has given the green light to £2 billion ($2.4 billion) plans to build a 1.8 mile tunnel under the site and widen the nearby highway.
+Now the UK government has given the green light to £2 billion ($2.4 billion) plans to build a 1.8-mile tunnel under the site and widen the nearby highway.

 But despite backing from English Heritage and UNESCO, the scheme has enraged archeologists and academics who argue the tunnel and roadworks could destroy vital heritage.